 Transitional Care Program

-A short-term hospital-stay to help patients regain strength, mobility and independence right in our community
+A short-term hospital-stay to help patients regain strength, mobility and independence as quickly as possible.

 What is Our Transitional Care Program?

 When recovering from surgery, illness or injury, many patients find they need additional care – after their hospital stay, but before they are ready to return home.